How to build your own buy-to-let portfolio.

 Location, location, location are, and always will be, the three most important things in property.
 Look out for best spots, possibly an old building being renovated.
 Try and get a good view to the sea if possible.
 People will pay a premium for this.
 I always say that anything close to the sea is worth a lot more than anything miles from the sea.
 Light is of paramount importance.
 Darkness is a killer – it will not sell or rent quickly.
 Run-down areas with derelict buildings nearby where people are hanging their laundry outdoors… no good at all.
 But there are exceptions, such as an area like the Upper Town in Gibraltar.
 Some gorgeous renovated Colonial buildings have been put on the market and some interesting deals have been closed.

 Gibraltar or abroad?
 Property resembles love.
 No particular location is better than another.
 Gibraltar is good, but so is Portugal, or Spain, or mainland UK.
 Look into the tax exposure with your consultant.
 Even Germany provides excellent investments.
 If you wish to have your portfolio closer, why not do Gibraltar and Spain?
 Make sure you avoid seasonal markets.
 Stick to larger cities or towns.
 Student accommodation is on the rise.
 Buy close to a University Campus.
+North Gaia is located along Yishun Ave 9, first EC launch in 2022.
 And your income is nearly guaranteed.

 How much yield?
 You must make sure the property yields at least 5%, ideally 6% upwards.
 Sometimes more can be achieved.
 Stay away from promises of double figures yields of return promised by some unstable country.
 Very dangerous indeed.